tshephomotlhale/depviz/README.md

-## More about the Project
+# Project details
-# Project Description
+## Project Description
 DepViz is a developer tool designed to simplify the process of understanding and managing project dependencies.
 It allows users to upload a project file, such as package.json for Node.js projects, and generates a visual graph of all dependencies.
 Users can click on each dependency to see detailed information, making it easier to track and manage complex dependency trees.

-# What the Project Does
+## What the Project Does
 1. Upload Project File: Users can upload a project file (e.g., package.json).
 2. Parse Dependencies: The backend parses the uploaded file to extract dependency information.
 3. Visualize Dependencies: The frontend uses D3.js to generate a visual graph representing the dependencies and their relationships.
 4. Show Dependency Details: Users can click on any node in the graph to view detailed information about that dependency, such as its version and any sub-dependencies.

-# Steps you could follow to get this running on your system:
+## Steps you could follow to get this running on your system:
 1. Clone the Repo
 2. Open Terminal and run ```npx create-next-app@latest```
 3. In terminal, <br>